 The teardrop island of the Indian subcontinent also known as the pearl of the Indian ocean in non-other than Sri Lanka.
 This little island has many things to offer you from endless beaches, timeless ruins, oodles of elephants, rolling surf, cheap prices, fun trains, famous tea and delicious food in distinctive flavors that make Sri Lanka irresistible to visit.

 There are numerous reasons to visit Sri Lanka.
-But This post includes the core 8 Reasons why you should visit Sri Lanka after COVID19 Pandemic.
-Sri Lanka is safe now and it will soon to be opened for tourism.
+But This post includes the core 10 Reasons why you should visit Sri Lanka after COVID19 Pandemic.
+Sri Lanka is making its efforts to open for tourism as soon as possible.
+Once it is opened for tourism, You have many things to experience in Sri Lanka.
 So What is interesting in Sri Lanka?? is it worth visiting??
 Let’s explore!

 Magical Beaches All around the Island